cornerstonejs/cornerstone3D/common/reviews/api/tools.api.md

         referencedVolumeId?: string;
     };
     // (undocumented)
-    getStatistics(element?: HTMLDivElement, segmentIndices?: any): any;
+    getStatistics(element: any, segmentIndices?: any): any;
     // (undocumented)
     invalidateBrushCursor(): void;
     // (undocumented)